Krossler-Francisco/movie-streaming-api/README.md

 ## How HTTP Range Works

-The "streaming" functionality resides in the **HTTP `Range` header**.
+The "streaming" functionality reside in the **HTTP `Range` header**.
 This HTTP feature allows the client to request only a specific portion of a resource from the server.

-Here's how it works:

 1.  **Client Request:** When a client wants to stream a video, it typically sends an initial request to the server.
 If it wants a specific part (e.g., to resume playback or seek), it includes a `Range` header in its HTTP GET request, like this: